PrimordialMoros/Bending/CONTRIBUTING.md

 ## Project Layout

-The project currently has a single module, but it may be split into sub-modules (API and Implementation) in the future.
+The project is currently split into 2 main modules:
+- `bending-api` - Developer api module
+- `bending-paper` - Has several adapter modules which to support different nms versions

 `me.moros.bending` is the top level package.